Richard Avedon: Photography career

-Among his fashion advertisement series are the recurring assignments for Gianni Versace, beginning with the spring/summer campaign 1980.
-He also photographed the Calvin Klein Jeans campaign featuring a fifteen-year-old Brooke Shields, as well as directing her in the accompanying television commercials.
+Among his fashion advertisement series are the recurring assignments for Gianni Versace, beginning with the spring/summer campaign of 1980.
+He also photographed the Calvin Klein Jeans campaign featuring a fifteen-year-old Brooke Shields, and directed her in the accompanying television commercials.
 Avedon first worked with Shields in 1974 for a Colgate toothpaste ad.
-He shot her for Versace, 12 American Vogue covers and Revlon's Most Unforgettable Women campaign.
+He photographed her for Versace, 12 American Vogue covers and Revlon's Most Unforgettable Women campaign.

 In the February 9, 1981, issue of Newsweek, Avedon said that "Brooke is a lightning rod.
 She focuses the inarticulate rage people feel about the decline in contemporary morality and destruction of innocence in the world."
 On working with Avedon, Shields told Interview magazine in May 1992, "When Dick walks into the room, a lot of people are intimidated.
 But when he works, he's so acutely creative, so sensitive.
 And he doesn't like it if anyone else is around or speaking.
 There is a mutual vulnerability, and a moment of fusion when he clicks the shutter.
 You either get it or you don't".

-In addition to his continuing fashion work, by the 1960s Avedon was making studio portraits of civil rights workers, politicians, and cultural dissidents of various stripes in an America fissured by discord and violence.
+In addition to his continuing fashion work, by the 1960s, Avedon was making studio portraits of civil rights workers, politicians, and cultural dissidents of various stripes in an America fissured by discord and violence.
 He branched out into photographing patients of mental hospitals, the Civil Rights Movement in 1963, protesters of the Vietnam War, and later the fall of the Berlin Wall.

-A personal book called Nothing Personal with a text by his high school classmate James Baldwin, appeared in 1964.
-It includes photographs documenting the civil rights movement, cultural figures and an extended collection of pictures of people in a mental asylum; together with Baldwin's searing text, it makes a striking commentary on America in 1964.
+A personal book titled Nothing Personal, with a text by his high school classmate James Baldwin, was published in 1964.
+It includes photographs documenting the civil rights movement, cultural figures, and an extended collection of pictures of people in a mental asylum; together with Baldwin's searing text, it makes a striking commentary on America in 1964.

-During this period, Avedon also created two well known sets of portraits of The Beatles.
+During this period, Avedon also created two well-known sets of portraits of The Beatles.
 The first, taken in mid to late 1967, consisted of five psychedelic portraits of the group — four heavily solarized individual color portraits, and a black-and-white group portrait taken with a Rolleiflex camera and a normal Planar lens.
 The next year, he photographed the much more restrained portraits that were included with The Beatles LP in 1968.
 Among the many other rock bands photographed by Avedon, in 1973, he shot Electric Light Orchestra with all the members exposing their bellybuttons for recording On the Third Day.